gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 This "failure to synthesize" is surprisingly common.
 Taking linear combinations of two unrelated sentences, for example, would often result in the outputs interpolating in a discontinuous manner.
 Usually one or the other would dominate the output depending on their relative weights.
 This "bug" can be interpreted as a feature, however.
 The language models resistance to combing two semantically alien ideas seems to be an emergence of a kind of  "common sense" - but this sensibility comes at the expense of a more free-form creativity.

-Here is more evidence of common sense.
-Take this atom for statue, for example
+Here is another example of this behavior.
+Take this atom for statue.
+We can combine it with other atoms

 <div id = "gallery_statue"></div>

 <div id = "wordmorpherstatue"></div>

-You might guess the language model would spit out "a statue of a man riding a snowboard".
+But the language model itself dictates how the sentences are merged.
+You might want the language model to spit out "a statue of a man riding a snowboard".
 But the language model actually returns "a statue of a man riding a horse".
-The latter makes more sense than the former.
+In a way, the model can be forgiven for this - the model has never seen a statue of a man on a snowboard, and so is reluctant to caption it so.
 The model has an internal idea of what statues are.

 The dictionary elements are not restricted to nouns.
 It permits certain modifiers too.
 This element stands for "a group of".